-These aren’t themes you’d expect of a man whose all-action live sets and ever-growing selection of diverse productions, on labels like Dixon Avenue Basement Jams and Numbers, and his own Sulta Selects – the latter a trio of EPs in tribute to Bacon’s famous triptychs – are rooted in the joyous energy of classic disco and upbeat house.
+These aren’t themes you’d expect of a man whose all-action live sets and ever-growing selection of diverse productions, on labels like Dixon Avenue Basement Jams and Numbers, and his own Sulta Selects – the latter a trio of EPs in tribute to Bacon’s famous triptychs – are rooted in the joyous energy of classic disco and upbeat house; an energy expertly showcased in his March Essential Mix.
 Yet they’re themes which Sulta knows a little about.
 A quarter-century into his life, the fast-rising, Berlin-based Scottish DJ, producer and party host has hit the perfect groove, yet the drive pushing him towards inevitable stardom has also pulled him out of some dark times.
 “A lot of this idea is based around how I’ve been feeling as an individual in this world, this industry, and watching a lot of people I know being sucked in by it and spat out again.
 It’s important to be aware of all the sides of yourself, and the two biggest sides to me are ‘Hector’ and ‘Denis’.”

 ‘Denis Sulta’ is a fiction.
 The tall, articulate man with the white-blond hair sitting smoking and drinking green tea in a backstage yurt is Hector Barbour, born and raised in Anniesland in Glasgow’s West End.
 The area has long been known as a media enclave, and Barbour grew up rooted in that environment; his mother is the Scottish broadcaster, journalist, first female chair of Glasgow School of Art’s board of governors and presenter of 1980s pop show The Tube, Muriel Gray, while his father is television producer and director Hamish Barbour.